 Now I am back in my cautious wait-and-see mode, not quite knowing what to believe.
-The invasion may have been the right thing to do, but we were misled as to how easy it would be.
+Some say the invasion may have been the right thing to do, but we were misled as to how easy it would be.
 Sullivan’s fundamental argument appears flawed — we are not being embraced the way he prophesied, and many Iraqi citizens actually appear to resent our presence.
 It makes me think about Hitler’s invasion of Russia.
 There was Stalin, a veritable monster slaughtering his own citizenry with remarkable energy and instilling fear in the hearts of all.
 And yet, when the invaders came, were they greeted with joy?
 Did the brutalized Russians embrace the opportunity to be rid of Uncle Joe?
 Well, a few did (mainly White Russians who, of course, were promptly murdered by their liberators).
 But it’s funny what war does to the invadees — usually they do not appreciate it, and sometimes they even fight back.
 Sometimes the invaders are taken totally by surprise by the tenacity of the native folk; it was just this tenacity that turned WWII around and brought the Russians marching into Berlin in 1945.

 Last comment on Sullivan (for today).
 He showed his very worst colors today when he wrote:

 The day of reckoning is not just coming for Saddam Hussein.
 It’s coming for the anti-war movement.